herbyme/textanalysis/README.md

 ==================

 1. In the html text file, find the number of occurrences (count) for the following phrase "Nike" and output the count.
-Make sure to look for pluraly and lowercase versions of the phrase as well as existing anchor elements.
+Make sure to look for plurals and lowercase versions of the phrase as well as phrases that are anchor tags.

 2. Convert the html text file: